Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Results

 \subsubsection{Walking on soft terrain}

 To evaluate the capability of our proposed control method in handling unknown impact models, we conducted an experiment where the robot was made for walking on a double foam, which symbolizes a soft terrain.
 The performance of both the adaptive and non-adaptive controllers was evaluated and compared.
-The results are depicted in \figref{fig: soft terrain exp}, which represents the robot's roll angle.
-The figure clearly illustrates that the adaptive controller was able to maintain the robot's balance on the soft terrain, while the non-adaptive controller was unable to do so, leading to the collapse of the robot.
+The results are depicted in \figref{fig: soft terrain exp}, representing the robot's roll angle.
+The figure clearly illustrates that the adaptive controller could maintain the robot's balance on the soft terrain.
+In contrast, the non-adaptive controller could not do so, leading to the collapse of the robot.